Action Plan for Pacific Education 2020–2030

 The Action Plan for Pacific Education 2020–2030 has a vision that diverse Pacific learners and their families feel safe, valued and equipped to achieve their education aspirations.

-It outlines the actions the Government has committed to achieve this vision and signals how early learning services, schools and tertiary providers can achieve change for Pacific learners and their families.
+It outlines the actions the Government has committed to achieving this vision and signals how early learning services, schools and tertiary providers can achieve change for Pacific learners and their families.

 It identifies five key focus areas for change that are needed to achieve this vision: